 8. No Email Storm by StiltSoft

-Perhaps the most exciting about this plugin is its funny video presentation (seriously, you got to watch this https://www.youtube.com/watch?time_continue=4&v=QdJicGEmFPI ).
-Apart from it, No Email Storm has a rather clear purpose – to turn off change notifications about minor modifications to each document user; instead, it sends change update after a final change.
+Perhaps the most exciting about this Confluence plugin is its funny video presentation (seriously, you got to watch this https://www.youtube.com/watch?time_continue=4&v=QdJicGEmFPI ).
+Apart from it, No Email Storm has a rather clear purpose – to turn off change notifications about minor modifications to each document user; instead, it sends change updates after a final change.
 The plugin is free and the feature is quite useful, so – thank you, StiltSoft!